Budapestby VisitCity Guides

 • For large sums, the maximum charge typically caps at around 7800-10000 HUF (20-25 EUR)

-Understanding typical exchange costs helps you budget more effectively for your trip
+Understand typical exchange costs to budget effectively for your Budapest trip.

 Banking Options for Visitors